 Using and operationalizing this approach could then provide insight into the “hot spots” of your cloud security posture that could use extra defensive resources.

 The addition of the MITRE ATT&CK Enterprise Cloud Matrix to the list of supported frameworks in CloudHealth Secure State benefits our customers in multiple ways.
-The shared understanding of the framework enables and empowers cross-team and cross-role collaboration and can help establish or augment data-driven processes for prioritization of cloud security effort, thus improving the efficiency and effectiveness of your investments.
+The shared understanding of the framework enables and empowers cross-team and cross-role collaboration and can help establish or augment data-driven processes for prioritization of cloud security effort, thus improving efficiency and effectiveness of your investments.

 To learn more about how CloudHealth Secure State helps global organizations improve their cloud security posture, we recommend you check out the following resources, or feel free to get in touch with our team directly.
 One of our cloud security experts would be happy to walk you through the platform and answer any questions you may have.